Role & Responsibilities

 Product manager · 2 UX designers · 4 engineers

-Zeda.io was scaling quickly across multiple product areas, but the interface lacked a shared design foundation.
-I led the design system effort to standardize reusable components, improve consistency, reduce design and development rework, and help the team ship features faster across the platform.
+Zeda.io was scaling faster than its interface could stay consistent.
+I led the design system effort to standardize reusable components, reduce rework, and help the team ship features faster across the platform.

 Overview